segmentio/topicctl/README.md

 ### SASL

 `topicctl` supports SASL authentication when running in the exclusive broker API mode.
-To use this, either set the `--sasl-mechanism`, `--sasl-username`, and `--sasl-password` flags on the command line or fill out the `SASL` section of the cluster config.
+To use this, either set the `--sasl-mechanism` and other appropriate `--sasl-*` flags on the command line or fill out the `SASL` section of the cluster config.

+The following mechanisms can be used:

+1. `AWS-MSK-IAM`
+2. `PLAIN`
+3. `SCRAM-SHA-256`
+4. `SCRAM-SHA-512`

+If using `AWS-MSK-IAM`, then `topicctl` will attempt to discover your AWS credentials in the locations and order described [here](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).
-If using the cluster config, the username and password can still be set on the command-line or via the `TOPICCTL_SASL_USERNAME` and `TOPICCTL_SASL_PASSWORD` environment variables.
+The other mechanisms require a username and password to be set in either the cluster config or on the command-line.
+See the cluster configs in the [/examples/auth](/examples/auth) and [/examples/msk](/examples/msk) directories for some specific examples.

-The tool currently supports the following SASL mechanisms:

-1. `PLAIN`
-2. `SCRAM-SHA-256`
-3. `SCRAM-SHA-512`

 Note that SASL can be run either with or without TLS, although the former is generally more secure.